volopasse/Ramblings-of-a-hackintosher/Experiment.md

 You may can playing normal video, audio,...
 But with DRM content like iTunes movies, Apple Music,...
 Some will not working because your iGPU/dGPU can't working with those DRM content.
 Also this will fix rendering issue on Final Cut Pro X

+This guide only working on macOS 10.13, older macOS/OS X can causing black screen,...

 ### iGPU

 - Install Shiki.kext, IntelGraphicsFixup.kext, Lilu.kext